zynesis/nzia-website/content/_index.en.md

         <p data-scroll="once">To provide broad accessibility and ensure constant availability of CBDC across a nation, there are significant technical challenges that must be overcome.
 These challenges are especially compounded for archipelagic states and nations with geographically dispersed regions with low population densities.
 In order to extend financial inclusion to all the remote communities in an economically feasible way, a new type of approach is required.</p>
         <p data-scroll="once">NZIA has developed an innovative Decentralized Wireless Payment System, consisting of a modular design that can be customized to meet regional needs ranging from highly dense urban cities to sparse rural towns and villages.
 In order to streamline upfront investment costs, our systems can be adapted to work with existing infrastructure and easily scale on an as-needed basis, rather than a one-size-fits-all approach.</p>
       body2:
         <p data-scroll="once">The NZIA platform integrates hybrid wireless communication networks, blockchain hardware nodes, edge processing capability and the NZIA Cortex DLT.
-Our approach provides analternative payment infrastructure that is capable of working alongside existing banking systems, to augment bank giro networks with improved efficiency.
+Our approach provides an alternative payment infrastructure that is capable of working alongside existing banking systems, to augment financial networks with improved efficiency.
 By providing an alternative decentralized payment network ancillary to existing centralized networks, single points of failure can be overcome to enhance the overall financial system with greater flexibility and stability.</p>
       image:
         x1: beachbar.jpg
         x2: beachbar@2x.jpg